20centcroak/github-cheatsheet/cheatsheet.md

 Please commit your changes or stash them before you switch branches.
 Aborting

+If you want to discard changes for a given file, use

+    git checkout -- fileb.txt

 Untracked files are noty affected when switching from a branch to another.

 ## References